Lumi Athena: 2022–present: "Smoke It Off, Let Me See Ya Move & ICEWHORE"

-"Smoke It Off!", Lumi Athena's debut single featuring Jnhygs, was released on November 21, 2022, through 25/7 Records. and stayed on the billboard charts alongside "Let Me See Ya Move" for 18–23 weeks straight.
+"Smoke It Off!", Lumi Athena's debut single featuring Jnhygs, was released on November 21, 2022, through 25/7 Records. and stayed on the Billboard charts alongside "Let Me See Ya Move" for 18–23 weeks straight.
 On February 20, 2024, it received a platinum certification from the Recording Industry Association of America (RIAA).

-Lumi Athena's breakthrough single, "Let Me See Ya Move!" with Cade Clair, appeared on the billboard charts.
-Released in July through 25/7 Records, the song has over 1.7 million U.S. streams and debuted at No. 26 on Hot Dance/Electronic Songs.
-During the week of November 3, 2023, 2 months later, the position of the song went to No.29.
+Lumi Athena's breakthrough single, "Let Me See Ya Move!" with Cade Clair, appeared on the Billboard charts.
+Released in July through 25/7 Records, the song has over 1.7 million U.S. streams and debuted at number 26 on Hot Dance/Electronic Songs.
+During the week of November 3, 2023, 2 months later, the position of the song went to 29.

-"Icewhore" became viral on TikTok and Reels sounds due to its usage in Mewing and Looksmaxxing meme videos in 2023 and 2024.
+"Icewhore" became viral on TikTok and Instagram Reels due to its usage in mewing and looksmaxxing meme videos in 2023 and 2024.
 In the videos, the creators place a finger to their mouth, then point to their jawline to imitate mewing at viewers.